 This product, another one of Russak's favorites, uses chia seed water for intense but lightweight hydration.
 "Chia seed extract decreases transepidermal water loss, therefore increasing the effects of hyaluronic acid hydration," Russak explains.

-For a more affordable option, try this sustainably-sourced 100% pure chia seed oil.
+For a more affordable option, try this sustainably-sourced 100 percent pure chia seed oil.
 We've named it one of the best products by The Ordinary and especially like it for softening the hair.

 Does chia seed oil help reduce wrinkles?